alex-s168/etca-hw-hub/ext_spec/ext_vnd_noc.md

 `NOC_LEN` defines the width of NoC packets in bytes.

-All NoC packets sent by one core to a specific port have to arrive in the same order at the destination NoC port.
+All NoC packets sent by one core to a specific port have to arrive in the **same order** at the destination NoC port.

 NoC packet send is allowed to block.
 That could happen when the NoC router on the current core does not have any capacity left, which could be caused by the neighbor core sending lots of data trough this core.
 For more details on this, see `NSND` instruction.

+To ensure that sent packets will eventually arrive at the destination, use `NFLSH`.

+You can **NOT** send packets to a different destination+port between the first `NSND` and the final `NFLSH`

 ### Matrix
 If the `CORE_WIDTH` and `CORE_HEIGHT` control registers